 - 1. Enable the ISCC/COF feature on both T-Servers. - a.
 Set the following configuration options to true: - In T-Server, use-track-id. - In ISCC, cof-feature.
 This forces T-Server to use TrackID as a unique identifier for a call. - b.
-Restart T-Server - 2.
+Restart T-Server. - 2.
 Configure the Access Codes between the two switches. - a.
 Set Target Type to Target ISCC. - b.
 Set Route Type to Default. - c.
-Do not set a value for ISCC Protocol Parameters.

-3. Set ISCC Call Overflow Parameters to match-callid.
+Do not set a value for ISCC Protocol Parameters. - 3.
+Set ISCC Call Overflow Parameters to match-callid.

-Supported Functionality in T-Server for Aspect ACD
+Supported T-Server Features